Nonie689/firevigeo-torloader/README.md

 # firevigeo-torloader
-An extra tool to add multiple tor instances as a direct firejail network backend!
+An extra tool to add multiple tor instances with sysemdwide transparent loadbalancing backend!